Know Your Org: Exhibits and Tours for Black History Month

 Detroit Historical Museum – Founded in 1928 by the Detroit Historical Society, visitors can wander the museum for a glimpse of Detroit's past, including scenes of Detroit in the 1840s, 1870s and 1900s.
 Be sure to check out the Doorway to Freedom – Detroit and the Underground Railroad exhibit.

 Riverside Arts Center – The Riverside Arts Center is a community hub for arts and culture in Ypsilanti and surrounding communities.
-Visit the Center throughout February for their second annual Black History Month Arts and Programming event.
+Visit the Center on February 15, 2025 for their local Black history spotlight event

 Second Baptist Church of Detroit – Established in 1836, Second Baptist Church served as a station on the Underground Railroad, helping over 5,000 enslaved people find their way to Canada.
 Tours are available to learn more about the church and its pivotal role in bringing thousands to freedom.